powerdistribution/powerdistribution.github.io/calculators/UGPersonnelProtection.md

 include boots, gloves, and rubber mats.
 Using isolation or insulation is particularly appropriate for phase conductors.
 Floating the phases is a good option in many cases.
-The voltage built up in this case is a function of the capacitance of the cables and the length of cable being floated. *Floating the phases is not currently modeled.* An alternative to floating the phases is to keep an insulated cap on the phase, or use insulated gloves when working with the phase.
+The voltage built up in this case is a function of the capacitance of the cables and the length of cable being floated.
+Floating the phases is most effective with the shields/neutrals jumpered at the work site.
+An alternative to floating the phases is to keep an insulated cap to cover the phase, or use insulated gloves when working with the phase.

 The results on this page can help determine the level of insulation needed.
 They also show which touch voltages are the highest.
 The phase-to-phase touch voltage